Chemistry and Biochemistry

 CHEM 211, 212 are prerequisites to all other undergraduate CHEM courses numbered 301 or above.

-251 General Chemistry for Engineers (4:3:3) Fundamental principles of chemical structure and reactivity including atomic and molecular structure, chemical bonding, structures of ionic, covalent, and metallic lattices, oxidation-reduction, electrochemistry, chemistry of metals, and introduction to organic chemistry and polymers.
-Enrollment restricted to students intending to major in engineering.
+251 General Chemistry for Engineers (4:3:3) Enrollment restricted to students intending to major in engineering.
 Students who need two semesters of chemistry should enroll in CHEM 211.
 Credit will not be given for this course and CHEM 211.
+Fundamental principles of chemical structure and reactivity including atomic and molecular structure; chemical bonding; structures of ionic, covalent, and metallic lattices; oxidation reduction; electrochemistry and chemistry of metals; and introduction to organic chemistry and polymers.

-321 Elementary Quantitative Analysis (4:2:6) Principles of chemical analysis with emphasis on ionic equilibria.
+321 Elementary Quantitative Analysis (4:2:6) Principles of chemical analysis emphasizing ionic equilibria.
 Lab consists of gravimetric, volumetric, and instrumental methods illustrating principal types of quantitative determinations.

 341 Fundamental Inorganic Chemistry (3:3:0) Descriptive chemistry including chemical properties, reactions, and reaction mechanisms of inorganic elements and compounds.
 Topics include main group and transition elements, organometallic compounds, and bioinorganic chemistry.

 350 Computer Techniques for Chemistry (3:3:0) Prerequisite: CHEM 313.
-Introduction to computer software, both commercial and online, with emphasis on applicability to chemistry topics.
+Introduction to computer software, both commercial and online, emphasizing applicability to chemistry topics.
 Techniques include spreadsheet programming, graphing and statistics, molecular modeling, and chemical information search and retrieval.

 401 The Research Experience (3:1:6) Prerequisites: completion or concurrent enrollment in all other required general education courses.
-Introduction to research on current problem in the chemical sciences under supervision of faculty advisor.
-Includes literature search, writing research proposal, attendance at scheduled seminars, written report including impact statement and oral presentation.
+Introduction to research on current problem in chemical sciences, under supervision of faculty advisor.
+Includes literature search, writing research proposal, attendance at scheduled seminars, written report including impact statement, and oral presentation.

 422 Instrumental Analysis (3:3:0) Prerequisites: CHEM 314, 321, and 331.
-Introduction to theories of analysis by instrumental methods.
+Introduces theories of analysis by instrumental methods.
 Basic electronics applied to chemical measurements.
-Topics include introduction to theory of spectroscopy—ultraviolet, visible, infrared, and others—and electrochemical methods of analysis; theory of Fourier transform techniques—FT-IR and FT-NMR—and theory of advanced pulse techniques.
+Topics include introduction to theory of spectroscopy including ultraviolet, visible, and infrared, and electrochemical methods of analysis; theory of Fourier transform techniques such as FT-IR and FT-NMR; and theory of advanced pulse techniques.

 446 Bioinorganic Chemistry (3:3:0) Prerequisite: CHEM 314.
 Application of inorganic coordination chemistry and physical methods in study of structure and function of metal ion sites in biomolecules.
 Properties of transition metal ions, ligand field theory.
 Topics include iron cytochromes, zinc and copper enzymes, cobalamins, iron sulfur proteins, oxygen transport, iron storage, electron transfer, inorganic model compounds, metals in medicine, and toxicity of inorganic species.

-455, 456 Honors Research in Chemistry (3:1:6), (3:1:6) Prerequisites: CHEM 313, 314, 321, 331, 332; admission to Chemistry Department Honors Program; and permission of department research committee.
+455, 456 Honors Research in Chemistry (3:1:6) Prerequisites: CHEM 313, 314, 321, 331-332 or 333-334; admission to Chemistry Department Honors Program; and permission of department research committee.
 Credit will not be given for both these courses and CHEM 451, 452.
 Introduction to research on current problem in chemical sciences under supervision of faculty advisor.
 Includes literature search, laboratory or theoretical work, conferences with faculty advisor, attendance at regularly scheduled seminars, and oral and written presentations.

 463 General Biochemistry I (4:4:0) Prerequisites: CHEM 313, BIOL 213.
-Brief introduction to biochemistry followed by in-depth look at amino acids and proteins, and 3-D structure, folding and dynamics, and specialized function.
-Special emphasis to enzymes and their chemical mechanisms, and metabolism.
+Brief introduction to biochemistry, followed by in-depth look at amino acids and proteins, 3-D structure, folding and dynamics, and specialized function.
+Emphasizes enzymes and their chemical mechanisms, and metabolism.

 464 General Biochemistry II (3:3:0) Prerequisite: CHEM 463/BIOL 483.
 Continuation of general biochemistry, focusing on secondary metabolism, cell signaling, and processes of replication, transcription, and translation.
-Special emphasis on important biochemistry research topics; much material drawn from current biochemical literature.
+Emphasizes important biochemistry research topics; much material drawn from current biochemical literature.

 465 Biochemistry Lab (2:0:6) Corequisite: CHEM 463.
 Introduction to modern biochemical experimental methods of studying chemical and physical properties of biological molecules.
 Includes separation, identification, and characterization of biomolecules.

-467 The Chemistry of Enzyme—Catalyzed Reactions (3:3:0) Prerequisites: CHEM 313 and 463.
+467 The Chemistry of Enzyme-Catalyzed Reactions (3:3:0) Prerequisites: CHEM 313 and 463.
 Examples of enzyme mechanisms demonstrate how chemical principles are employed by living organisms.
 Specific enzyme mechanisms used to illustrate principles from organic, inorganic, and physical chemistry.
-Techniques to monitor enzyme reactions discussed.
+Discusses techniques to monitor enzyme reactions.

 468 Bioorganic Chemistry (3:3:0) Prerequisites: CHEM 314 and 463.
 Basic understanding of chemical nature of biomolecules and biomacromolecules.
 Introduces biomolecules such as amino acids, proteins, carbohydrates, and lipids.
 Lectures focus on biophysical properties and synthesis, using practical examples and visual aids.